srini-t10/Utilities/MSSQL/generateQueryplanXML/readme.md

 5. Run createSQLFiles.bat to generate SQLFiles

-6. Once above step is done, Run createXMLFiles.bat to generate QueryplanXML
+6. Once above step is done, Run createXMLFiles.bat to extract & store QueryplanXML. createXMLFiles.bat will hit the Server/Database given as input in step.2.

 ### Note: